top of page

 3. Two wrongs don’t make a right.

-4. The establishment of an apartheid system, no matter what the reason, is not acceptable according to international norms of justice and human rights.
+4. The establishment of an apartheid system, no matter what the reason, is unacceptable according to international norms of justice and human rights.

 5. Collective punishment of an entire population is never justified.